ro-i/time-sheet/README.md

 implementation using GNU AWK.
 (Hopefully too simple to be wrong... :-) )

-The test dumps the calculated pandas.DataFrame objects to csv files (using the `dump` command of the script, calculate the same data with AWK and then compares the results.
+The test dumps the calculated pandas.DataFrame objects to csv files (using the `dump` command of the script, calculates the same data with AWK, and then compares the results.

 **Caution**: Because of different floating point handling, the tests may